hagen1778/docs-test/vmalert.md

 to share same templates across annotations.
 Just define the templates in a file and set the path via `-rule.templates` flag.

-For example, template `grafana.filter` can be defined as following:
+For example, template `grafana.filter` can be defined as following 1:

 {% raw  %}
 ```yaml